andremarques023/vsts-extensions/DiagnosticTasks/README.md

 ![Log Variables](https://github.com/andremarques023/vsts-extensions/raw/master/DiagnosticTasks/Images/logvariables-task-1.png)

-<sub>Note: Variable values are automatically logged when a release is in progress (at the Logs hub) by Release Management.</sub>
+> Note: Variable values are automatically logged when a release is in progress (at the Logs hub) by Release Management.

 ## Set Variable